-Yes, please email email@example.com with your address and we will post this as soon as possible.
+Yes, please email us with your address and we will post this as soon as possible.

-Please email firstname.lastname@example.org with the address you wish the envelope to be sent to and we will post an envelope to you as soon as possible.
+Please email us with your address and we will post an envelope to you as soon as possible.
 There will be a charge for envelopes being sent outside the UK.

 Due to the large volumes of entries anticipated, we will be unable to contact each artist to confirm their artwork has been accepted into the exhibition.
 On this basis, you will only be contacted if your artwork is not going to be exhibited.

 No, gallery@oxo will not accept artwork.